SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 to delegate part or all of the initialization process.

-To declare convenience initializers for a class, prefix the initializer declaration with the context-sensitive keyword ``convenience``.
+To declare convenience initializers for a class, mark the initializer declaration with the ``convenience`` declaration modifier.

 .. syntax-outline::